The-Good-Penguin/meta-morello/README.md

 Meta-morello provides the layers required to build the firmware that lives on the SD card and a Morello enabled Linux kernel for the Morello System Development Platform.
-The layers are using what was done at [1] in ARM's propitiatory build system and this was used as the starting point.
+The layers are using what was done at [1] in ARM's proprietary build system and this was used as the starting point.

 Booting the hardware
 --------------------